 Take responsibility for leading everyone in your world, subordinates and superiors alike.

 If someone isn’t doing what you want or need them to do, look in the mirror first and determine what you can do to better enable this.

-Don’t ask your leader what you should do, the them what you are going to do.
+Don’t ask your leader what you should do, tell them what you are going to do.

 Hanlon’s Razor - Remember this cuts both ways via those above and below you.
 Don’t blame leaders or your subordinates.
 Instead, consider holding up a mirror and reflecting you own actions and transgressions — What is it that you can change about yourself and not the people above or below you?

 Communication and education is key.
 With those above you, it’ll take tact and finesse to educate without coming off as insubordinate.
 With those below you, it’s about connecting the dots with the goals to the tasks they are responsible for.

 In order to succeed, leaders must be comfortable under pressure, and act on logic, not emotion.

 As a leader, you’ll often not have all of the information necessary to make a decision.
 The best course of action is to act on what you do have, along with past knowledge/experience, and adjust accordingly as new information surfaces.
 Being indecisive could cost the team more in the long run rather than immediately resolving the problem.

 Discipline equals freedom.